There are two Cattails in the Garden marsh - Common Cattail or Broadleaf Cattail, T. latifolia L., and Narrow-leaved

-Inflorescence: In general, cattails have unisexual flowers, separated by sex, in very dense cylindrical spikes - on the upper part of the spike are the staminate flowers which disappear during the summer and the lower part are the pistillate flowers which develop into what we usually see as the "cattail."
+Inflorescence: In general, cattails have unisexual flowers, separated by sex, in very dense cylindrical spikes - on the upper part of the spike are the staminate flowers which disappear during the summer leaving a denuded stem.
+The lower part are the pistillate flowers which develop into what we usually see as the "cattail."
 On T. latifolia, the separate unisexual flower divisions touch each each whereas on T. angustifolia there is a separation between the two flower sections.
 If T. latifolia has hybridized, there may be a small separation between the sexes also.